Carmendelope/login-api/README.md

 ​
 ### Build and compile
 ​
-In order to build and compile this repository use the provided Makefile:
+To build and compile this repository use the provided Makefile:
 ​
 ```
 make all